 My picks for smartwatches

-Apple Watch Series 3: If you are an iPhone user and generally exist in Apple’s ecosystem, it makes sense to get an Apple Watch.
+Apple Watch Series 5: If you are an iPhone user and generally exist in Apple’s ecosystem, it makes sense to get an Apple Watch.
 The design quality is exceptional and the Watch makes a nice pairing with your iPhone as materials and design elements are common to both.
-Apple’s Health app covers most of the bases when it comes to tracking your essential fitness and activity indicators - nutrition, sleep, physical exercise, but Apple has gone further with HealthKit, which allows health and fitness apps downloaded from the App Store to share data with each other.
-Apple has committed to Watch, and its attention to practical and eye-pleasing design as well as useful tracking features is commendable. ($529)
+Apple’s Health app covers most of the bases when it comes to tracking your essential fitness and activity indicators, but Apple has gone further with HealthKit, which allows health and fitness apps downloaded from the App Store to share data with each other.
+The always-on display on the Series 5 and ability to browse the app store from the phone are great improvements.
+Siri integration tops off the feature set. ($729 - read review here)